kpwhri/PythonForSASUsers/README.md

 # Python For SAS Users

-An Introduction to Python for SAS Users
+An Introduction to Python (and `polars`) for SAS Users.

 ## About

-The goal for this content is to permit business users familiar with Base SAS programming to learn Python.
+The goal for this content is to permit users familiar with Base SAS programming to learn Python and figure out how to comparable data anlaysis.
 The examples provided map SAS programming constructs and coding patterns into their Python equivalents.
 The primary focus is on `polars` and data management issues related to analysis of data.

 ## Contents